 We are members of Quality Meat Scotland's Scotch Beef & Scotch Lamb assurance programs.

-Clynelish Farm is about 300 ac/125 ha & despite its small size carries around 600 ewes and 80 cows, with some extra grazing rented to help spread the mouths at times.
+Clynelish Farm is about 300 ac/125 ha & despite its small size carries around 600 ewes, 80 cows and 70 yearling cattle, with some extra grazing rented to help spread the mouths at times.
 We buy in extra weaned calves from hill farms and take them through to forward stores or finishing.
 We also contract farm 250 ewes just up the road.

 Clynelish Farm has been involved in a number of projects and initiatives, including the 2017-20 Sutherland Monitor Farm, Farming for A Better Climate Focus Farm and QMS Grazing Group.
 In 2022 Victoria was awarded a Nuffield Farming Scholarship which will see her visit farmers around the world looking at the importance of body condition in maternal livestock.

 We have worked for many years toward a low input system that focuses on the benefits of soil health & grazing management to achieve better environmental and economic outcomes.

 Animals are fed almost entirely on grass or conserved forage (hay, silage, straw).
 In winter the calves are fed draff from Clynelish Distillery (the left over barley) and sugar beet pulp (left over from UK sugar production), making good use of human food chain by-products.

 We believe that livestock can be part of a sustainable future and are happy to discuss any queries you have around this part of our business.